-But the best part of a banana cupcake?
+But the best part of banana cupcakes?
 You can practice living in denial like I do and say banana cupcakes are really almost healthy because, hi, they contain fruit.

 Have a wonderful Friday (and weekend)!
 I hope it’s full of baked goods in some form!

 These banana cupcakes are a simple way to eat bananas and peanut butter for dessert!

 - 3/4 cup mashed very ripe banana about 2 medium bananas

 - 1 teaspoon lemon juice